rxnwashere/fruiteria-emilio/README.md

 **Fruiteria Emilio** was my last Java project when I was coursing first year of Web Applications Development vocational course.

-We were demanded to make a Java application for **Emilio**, a local fruitshop owner who needs an app to manage the products he sells.
+We were demanded to make a Java application for **Emilio**, a local fruitshop owner who needs an app to manage the products he sells and execute CRUD operations easily with a UI.

+---

 ### 🛠️ Tech Stack
 - **Language:** Java 21